4ngryR4v3n/fluffy-fiesta/documentation/setup/kali.md

 `service ssh restart`

-### Transferring the image to the host machine via scp
+### Backing up the image to the host machine via scp

 From the host machine, run